MIke O’Callaghan Middle School i3 Learn Academy

 Any child who has once been declared a habitual truant and who in an immediately succeeding year is absent from school without a valid excuse may again be declared a habitual truant.

 Parents/guardians may prearrange absences for their children in advance of the absence and in writing.
 Regulation 5113 classifies up to ten (10) prearranged absences during a school year as approved.
 However, prearranged absences in excess of ten (10) during the school year will count toward the limitation of absences.

 O’Callaghan students demonstrating poor attendance habits, which are in violation of Clark County School District guidelines, may be placed on a Request for Parent Conference or a Notice of Required Parent Conference as determined by the Dean of Students and approved school district policy.

 In an effort to maintain the highest degree of accuracy and to insure proper accounting of student absences, students with written notes are to check-in with the Attendance Clerk in the dean’s office prior to the beginning of the school on the day of the student’s return from an absence, regardless of whether the student has a note excusing the absence or not.
 It is required that students bring absence notes even if the attendance office has been notified by phone of a student’s reason for absence.
 The note must be submitted within three (3) days of the absence or the absence is recorded as unexcused.

-Parents may contact the Attendance Clerk or Dean of Students at 799-7340 ext.
+Parents may contact the Attendance Clerk 799-7340 ext.
 4035 or 4500, if there are any questions concerning student attendance or O’Callaghan attendance policies.